 Through traffic is restricted southbound to join Saltwater Way, but this part of Bridge Road is two way to allow access and egress from the car parking areas.
-On street parking is allowed on both sides of the street and this could be rationalised or the whole street be made pedestrian priority to improve pedestrian safety and allow some of the businesses to utilise widened pavements.
+On street parking is allowed on both sides of the street and this area could be looked at with a view to improve pedestrian safety whilst maintaining the current parking provision for the businesses and residents of Bridge Road..